senseye-inc/senseye-ios-sdk-public/README.md

 1) `var senseyeSDK = SenseyeSDK()` or `var senseyeSDK = SenseyeSDK(userID: String, taskIDs [SenseyeSDK.TaskID])`

    The initialization takes the following optional parameters:

-   userId: String -> Used to map session recording to post-processed reports.
-If required, please pass in a value that is unique for each participant completing a test session.
+   `userId: String` -> Used to map session recording to post-processed reports.
+If required by your app, pass in a value that is unique to each participant completing a test session.
-   taskIds: [SenseyeSDK.TaskId] -> A list of tasks you will want a participant to complete in each test session.
+   `taskIds: [SenseyeSDK.TaskId]` -> A list of tasks you will want a participant to complete in each test session.
 The following tasks are supported:
             1) hrCalibration -> 3 minute baseline recording of the participants Heart Rate using an external BerryMed Pulse Oximeter Device.
-            2) firstCalibration -> A participant is asked to follow a small dot that will be displayed at 10 different locations.
-Each dot is displayed for 2.5 sec, for a total time of 25 sec.
+            2) firstCalibration -> A participant is instructed to follow a small dot that will be displayed at 10 different locations.
+Each dot is displayed for 2.5 sec, for a total task time of 25 sec.
             3) affectiveImageSets -> A participant is first shown a set of 8 images for 2.5 sec each.
-Following the set of images, they will be shown a black screen for 5 sec, and then a white screen for 5 sec, all while being asked to focus on a cross in the center of the screen for the full duration of the task.
+They are allowed to look anywhere within the images being displayed.
+Following the set of images, they are instructed to view a screen with cross fixation point.
 This process of the 8 Image Set and Alternating Black-White screen is repeated 25 times, for a total task time of 12.5 min.
-            4) finalCalibration -> A repeat of the previous task in firstCalibration, if required an additonal time.
+            4) finalCalibration -> A repeat of the previous task in firstCalibration, if required an additional time.
-            5) attentionBiasTest -> A participant is first shown a small cross for 0.5 sec.
-The screen will then switch to display two images for 2 sec.
-Finally a small dot will be shown for 0.5 sec.
-This process of small cross, 2 Images, small dot will repeat for 26 times for a total of 1.3 min.
+            5) attentionBiasTest -> A participant is instructed to view a cross fixation point for 0.5 sec.
+The screen will then switch to display two vertically stacked images for 2 sec, after which a small dot will be shown for 0.5 sec.
+This process of the fixation point, two images, and small dot will repeat 26 times for a total of 1.3 min.
 2) Following initilization of the SDK variable, display the UI container with the following block in your hosting view:
    `senseyeSDK.senseyeTabView()`
 3) Once the view is diplayed the SDK will complete all required tasks, upload test session recordings, and trigger post-processing.
 Following upload of recordings the user will see a "Complete Session" button at which point it will be safe to close the hosting view.
 See the screenshot below: